bobheadxi/bobheadxi.github.io/content/_posts/2021-02-18-semantic-line-breaks.md

 This particular specification goes on to describe how this works:

 > Many lightweight markup languages, including Markdown, reStructuredText, and AsciiDoc, join consecutive lines with a space.
-Conventional markup languages like HTML and XML exhibit a similar behavior in particular contexts.
+Conventional markup languages like HTML and XML exhibit a similar behaviour in particular contexts.
-> This behavior allows line breaks to be used as semantic delimiters, making prose easier to author, edit, and read in source — without affecting the rendered output.
+> This behaviour allows line breaks to be used as semantic delimiters, making prose easier to author, edit, and read in source — without affecting the rendered output.
 > [...]
 > By inserting line breaks at semantic boundaries, writers, editors, and other collaborators can make source text easier to work with, without affecting how it’s seen by readers.